 - Encoding of teacher assignments reflects core team designation, course number and section number.

-- Several iterations or runs of the master schedule may be needed to balance class size and provide individual schedules for entire student body.
+- Several iterations or runs of the master schedule may be needed to balance class size and confirm individual schedules for entire student body.

 STEP 13: Orchestrate on-going professional development